ilg-physics-ucsb/physics3l-manual/Lab4Week2-Resonance/Lab4Week2-Resonance.md

 1. Create a plot of $L$ vs $n$.
 2. Fit a line to your plot.
-3. Get the slope of the line and use your answer to Question $1$ to determine the speed of sound.
+3. Get the slope, $s$, of the line and use your answer to Question $2$ to determine the speed of sound $v_R$ as measured by resonance.

 :::Question
 Even though you have labeled the segments $n=1,2,3,4,5$, there are more than that number of segments in your entire pipe.